openstack/api-sig/guidelines/http.rst

    is the primary mechanism of information retrieval and the focus of almost all performance optimizations.**.

+HTTP request bodies are theoretically allowed for all methods except TRACE, however they are not commonly used except in PUT, POST and PATCH.
+Because of this, they may not be supported properly by some client frameworks and we would discourage API methods from accepting request bodies for GET, DELETE, TRACE, OPTIONS and HEAD methods.

 Conveying error/fault information to the end user
 -------------------------------------------------